zalediallo/msdportfolio/README.md

 - Deep Learning
 - Explainable AI (XAI)
 - Applied Research Engineering

-**Collaboration:** Developed in collaboration with the [CITA Research Council](https://www.citacouncil.com/) as part of my membership in the organization.

 ### 🔹 AI Developper
 Responsible for implementing the artificial intelligence module of the [DocFlow](https://docflow.ca/) project for verifying the compliance of notary-type documents..